 Speciality: Endocrinology and Diabetes

 The East of Scotland training programme in Diabetes and Endocrinology is a small and friendly unit that offers the complete training package, and a supportive environment.
 Out of the 5 year programme there is usually one year in Perth and four years in the Dundee Teaching centre.
 There is a rich variety of clinical experience with various sub-specialty clinics in both Diabetes and Endocrinology.
-For Diabetes these include dedicated clinics in diabetes antenatal care, foot clinics, young adult clinics, insulin, pump clinics, genetic diabetes clinics, combined renal clinics, outreach community clinics, with access to intensive insulin management courses.
+For Diabetes these include dedicated clinics in diabetes antenatal care, foot clinics, young adult clinics, insulin, pump clinics, genetic diabetes clinics, outreach community clinics, with access to intensive insulin management courses.
 There are group patient and professional educational sessions.

 For endocrinology there are neuro-pituitary clinics, young endocrine clinics, dedicated thyroid aspiration service, obesity clinics, a bone clinic, genetic endocrine clinic and neuroendocrine clinics.
 As everything is on site at Ninewells hospital, there is great flexibility of the training programme to address the needs and interests of the trainee.
 There is a lot of informal contact with supervisors leading to enhanced informal training opportunities in addition to all the formal processes.
 Training is thus provided in a very supportive way.